-On April 21, 2010, the State Administration of Taxation issued Circular 157, Further Clarification on Implementation of Preferential EIT Rate during Transition Periods, or Circular 157.
+On April 21, 2010, the State Administration of Taxation, or SAT, issued Circular 157, Further Clarification on Implementation of Preferential EIT Rate during Transition Periods, or Circular 157.
 Circular 157 seeks to provide additional guidance on the interaction of certain preferential tax rates under the transitional rules of the EIT Law.
-Prior to Circular 157, we interpreted the law to mean that if a "high and new technology enterprise strongly supported by the state" or "High and New Technology Enterprise" was in a tax holiday period that provides for "2-year exemption plus 3-year half rate" or "5-year exemption plus 5-year half rate" or other tax exemptions and reductions, where it was entitled to a 50% reduction in the tax rate and was also entitled to a 15% rate of tax due to its High and New Technology Enterprise status under the EIT Law, then it was entitled to pay tax at the rate of 7.5%.
+Prior to Circular 157, we interpreted the law to mean that if a High and New Technology Enterprise was in a tax holiday period that provided for "two-year exemption plus three-year half rate reduction" or "five-year exemption plus five-year half rate" or other tax exemptions and reductions, where it was entitled to a 50% reduction in the tax rate and was also entitled to a 15% rate of tax due to its High and New Technology Enterprise status under the EIT Law, then it was entitled to pay tax at the rate of 7.5%.
 Circular 157 appears to have the effect that such an entity is entitled to pay tax at the lower of 15% and 50% of the standard PRC tax rate, which is currently 25%.
-Based on the interpretation of Circular 157 from the relevant local tax authority, we believe that entities that are qualified for "3-year exemption plus 3-year half rate" tax holiday as High and New Technology Enterprises and are registered in the Zhongguancun High and New Technology Industrial Zone of Beijing will continue to pay income tax at a rate of 7.5%.
-Since Xueersi Education enjoys a "3year exemption plus 3-year half rate" and is a High and New Technology Enterprise registered in the Zhongguancun High and New Technology Industrial Zone of Beijing, Xueersi Education paid income tax at the rate of 7.5% through calendar year 2011, and from January 1, 2012 to the end of calendar year of 2013 Xueersi Education has a preferential tax rate of 15% due to its having passed the annual re-examination of High and New Technology Enterprise status.
-We cannot assure you, however, that the tax authorities will not in the future change their position on our preferential tax treatments or that our subsidiaries and Consolidated Affiliated Entities will be able to pass their respective annual re-examination and obtain preferential tax treatment.
+Based on the interpretation of Circular 157 from the relevant local tax authority, we believe that entities that were qualified for "3-year exemption plus 3-year half rate" tax holiday as High and New Technology Enterprises and were registered in the Zhongguancun High and New Technology Industrial Zone of Beijing were eligible to pay income tax at a rate of 7.5%.
+Since Xueersi Education enjoyed a "3-year exemption plus 3-year half rate" and was a High and New Technology Enterprise registered in the Zhongguancun High and New Technology Industrial Zone of Beijing, Xueersi Education paid income tax at the rate of 7.5% through calendar year 2011, and from January 1, 2012 to the end of calendar year of 2013 Xueersi Education had a preferential tax rate of 15% due to its having passed the annual re-examination of High and New Technology Enterprise status.
+We cannot assure you, however, that the tax authorities will not in the future change their position on our preferential tax treatments or that our subsidiarie

-Further, the preferential tax treatments granted to us by governmental authorities may be adjusted or revoked at any time in the future.
+Further, the preferential tax treatments granted to us by government authorities may be adjusted or revoked at any time in the future.
 The discontinuation of any preferential tax treatments currently available to us will cause our effective tax rate to increase, which will increase our income tax expenses and in turn decrease our net income.